-Arkansas is finally set to pass a hate crimes law — but critics call it ‘hate crimes lite’
+Arkansas is finally set to pass a hate-crime law — but critics call it ‘hate crimes lite’

 Sen. Joyce Elliott (D), who is also Black, said the bill does a disservice to victims “because we don’t honor them enough to even name who they are.”

-Republicans defended the bill’s broad scope, with Sen. Jason Rapert (R) bristling at the suggestion that SB 622 should focus on historically targeted groups.
+Republicans defended the bill’s broad scope, with Sen. Jason Rapert (R) bristling at the suggestion that it should focus on historically targeted groups.

 “When you say that my family has no right for protection, because historically you might say my family is not some particular group, I take exception to that,” he said.

-The past year’s spotlight on racism has brought new, bipartisan momentum for fighting hateful attacks with harsher sentences, while also highlighting divisions about the right approach.
+The past year’s spotlight on racism has brought new, bipartisan momentum for fighting hateful attacks with harsher sentences, while highlighting divisions about the right approach.

-Georgia passed a hate crimes law last year after the death of Ahmaud Arbery, a Black man chased and shot by White men in a struggle captured on viral video.
-Many see last month’s mass shootings at three Asian spas as a high-profile test of the new law, as it remains unclear whether prosecutors will pursue hate crimes charges.
+Georgia passed a hate-crime law last year after the death of Ahmaud Arbery, a Black man chased and shot by White men in a struggle captured on viral video.
+Many see last month’s mass shootings at three Asian spas as a high-profile test of the new law, as it remains unclear whether prosecutors will pursue hate-crime charges.

-The South Carolina State House last week passed a hate crimes bill 79-29, sending it to the Senate on the heels of vocal support from the business community.
+The South Carolina House last week passed a hate-crime bill 79 to 29, sending it to the Senate on the heels of vocal support from the business community.
 Unlike Arkansas’s, South Carolina’s legislation specifically allows heightened penalties for crimes motivated by race, sexual orientation and gender — though House members initially removed LGBTQ protections, then changed course after an outcry.

-In the final state without a hate crimes law, Wyoming, a Republican-sponsored bill was tabled last month as lawmakers debated the details — “with the intent to look in greater depth at the issue,” as sponsor Pat Sweeney wrote later in the Casper Star Tribune.
+In the final state without a hate-crime law, Wyoming, a Republican-sponsored bill was tabled last month as lawmakers debated the details — “with the intent to look in greater depth at the issue,” as sponsor Pat Sweeney wrote later in the Casper Star Tribune.

 Lawmakers tackling hate crimes are seeking better data on the problem.
 More than a dozen states, including Arkansas, do not mandate data collection on hate crimes, according to the Justice Department.